lupyuen/lupyuen.github.io/src/auto2.md

     (Step 2)

-Thus our script works well for verifying that LoRa and LoRaWAN both work OK on PineDio Stack.
+Thus our script works well for verifying that both LoRa and LoRaWAN work OK on PineDio Stack.

 _Which NuttX features will be tested in the LoRaWAN Test?_

 Plenty!
-We'll test the following features...
+We'll test the following features in the LoRaWAN Test...

--   GPIO Input, Output and Interrupt

--   SPI
+-   __GPIO Input__: Read the Busy Status from SX1262

+-   __GPIO Output__: Enable Chip Select for SX1262

+-   __GPIO Interrupt__: Triggered when SX1262 transmits or receives a LoRa Packet

+-   __SPI__: Transfer data and commands to SX1262

--   ADC and Internal Temperature Sensor
+-   __ADC and Internal Temperature Sensor__: Seed the Strong Random Number Generator

--   Timers

--   Multithreading
+-   __Timers__: Detect timeouts for transmit and receive

+-   __Multithreading__: Background thread handles received LoRa Packets

--   Strong Random Number Generator
+-   __Strong Random Number Generator__: Generate the LoRaWAN Nonce

 TODO